Akagi, Japanese Fleet Carrier

 7100 nautical miles (13,200 km) at 16 knots

-The Akagi was laid down as a 41,000 ton battle cruiser, but under the terms of the Naval Disarmament Treaty of 1922 she was completed in the late 1920’s as an aircraft carrier.
+Akagi was laid down as a 41,000 ton battle cruiser, but under the terms of the Naval Disarmament Treaty of 1922 she was completed in 1927 as an aircraft carrier.
 This explains her unusually heavy armor belt.
 Like her counterparts in the U.S. Navy, the Lexingtons, Akagi carried an 8” main battery on the theory that she would be used in a scouting role and might have to deal with enemy light surface combatants.

-She was probably the most beloved ship of the Imperial Navy’s air arm, and served as flagship of the First Air Fleet under Nagumo until she was lost at the battle of Midway on 4 June 1942.
-According to a recent analysis, she succumbed to a single bomb that penetrated the center of her flight deck and exploded among torpedo bombers being refueled and rearmed in her hangar deck.
-(A second hit is usually mentioned in older histories, but this was in fact a very near miss astern.)
+Akagi was probably the most beloved ship of the Imperial Navy’s air arm, and served as flagship of 1 Air Fleet under Nagumo until she was lost at the battle of Midway on 4 June 1942.
+According to a recent analysis, she succumbed to a single bomb that penetrated the center of her flight deck and exploded among torpedo bombers being refueled and rearmed on her hangar deck.
+A second hit mentioned in older histories was in fact a very near miss astern.

 References